org0000h/open-debug/readme.md

 - .vscode/launch.json // debug config for vscode plugin cortex-debug
 - .vscode/task.json // auto compiling before debugging
 - .vscode/settings.json // telling the path of arm tool chain to cortex-debug plugin for finding gdb bin

+In order to view register better .svd file is needed .
+Download it from st website then edit in .vscode/launch.json.

 Every time configure changed by user in stm32cubeMX, makefile will be regenerated.
 One thing should be noticed is that the optimizition of gcc compiling in makefile should be -O0 when debuging needed.

+dependencies:
+- openocd: sudo pacman -S openocd
+- arm-gnu-toolchain: download from arm web site
+- cortext-debug: vscode plugin
+- stm32cubeMX: download from st web site
+- vscode